GrizliK1988/wkhtmltopdf-nodejs-pdfapi/README.md

 If you are going to use **wkhtmltopdf-nodejs-pdfapi** on a machine with operating system without graphical shell, then you will need to install display server, for example - **xvfb**.

 For your convenience **vagrant box** with all necessary software has been created.
-It can be downloaded here: ...
+It can be downloaded from https://github.com/GrizliK1988/wkhtmltopdf-nodejs-vagrant.

 # API